 Until then, fans can get ready to see much more of Hill’s prosperity and acting chops in Director X’s highly anticipated summer crime-drama “Superfly,” alongside Trevor Jackson and Jason Mitchell.

-Among hitting the grain and jumping into a new character, he’s using his time wisely by committing to his school work, grinding for the red “A,” across the paper, and reigning black excellence through the timely matter of securing four degrees by 35.
+Among hitting the grain and jumping into a new character, he’s using his time wisely by committing to his school work, grinding for the red “A” across the paper and reigning black excellence through the timely matter of securing four degrees by 35.
 “Do not be in a rush for anything.
 You’re going to stress yourself out trying to battle with God’s plan.
-Timing is important, but if you sit there and put a timestamp on your greatness, as if you’re not going to be great if you don’t make it at a certain time, you’ll stress yourself out to a point where you can’t function.
+Timing is important, but if you sit there and put a timestamp on your greatness as if you’re not going to be great if you don’t make it at a certain time, you’ll stress yourself out to a point where you can’t function.
 You’re not going to be conscious of the negativity you’re putting on yourself.
-When your time does come and your card is pulled, you’ll be too salty about how long it took, that you mess up on your blessing right there in front of you.
+When your time does come and your card is pulled, you’ll be too salty about how long it took that you mess up on your blessing right there in front of you.
 Be open and receptive to everything life has to give you.
-After this masters, I want two doctorates, but I want those doctorates at a certain time.
-And I know for a fact: If I don’t have the degrees on “my time”, it’s because I’m working and making money.
+After this masters I want two doctorates but I want those doctorates at a certain time.
+I know for a fact if I don’t have the degrees on “my time”, it’s because I’m working and making money.
 I’m okay with that as well.”

 “I know God has me here for a purpose and I can’t be caught up in all the negativity in my head.
 When that happens, I can’t focus on my ultimate purpose, which is getting the help I need to accomplish what I’m here to do.”

 If anything, Terayle Hill is a man with a promising plan.
 His ability to move through God’s time and prioritize his well being while doing so should be impactful to everyone and those climbing each flight to reach their wildest dreams.